MichaelLeachim/shumeric/README.md

 The components should either:
 * Be *embedded*   into the app (and thus, have full access to actions/reducers/effects/state/views)
 * Be *completely* separate     (have no access to actions/reducers/state). and communicate through some other means
 * Be *stateless* and *context less* in the general sense, and thus, be reusable.
-  E.g. not depend on app state.
-(For example, some third party widgets do not depend on app state, but provide nice building blocks for the app)
+  E.g. not depend on app state for their internal work.
+(For example, some third party widgets do not depend on app state, but provide nice building blocks for the app).

 The common way is to delimit them like this: Web Page > App > Widgets

 Where web pages do not share their state, but widgets withing app share